johnschoeman/graphql-demo/stage1/README.md

 ```

 ### Step 2:
-The graphql gem provides for us a GraphQL::ObjectType class that has an API define { ... } mixed in which allows us to define new Types (which are instances of the GraphQL::ObjectType class) that we can use in our GraphQL Schema to structure or application data graph.
+The graphql gem provides for us a GraphQL::ObjectType class that has a method define { ... } mixed in which allows us to define new Types (which are instances of the GraphQL::ObjectType class) that we can use in our GraphQL Schema to structure or application data graph.

 Let's define our QueryType Type: